 - Identify and observe Type 3 animals β these animals are early indicators for the farm.

 - Add TIERKRAFT Zeolite to feed β max.
-1% of the daily total ration, especially during the transition period.
+1% of the total daily ration, especially during the transition period.

 Application & Dosage

 STALLKRAFT bedding: 200β300 g/mΒ² daily.
-Always keep resting areas dry.
+Always keep the resting area dry.

 Lime bath: STALLKRAFT or pure lime in a shallow trough at the milking parlor exit β daily after milking.